Keith-S-Thompson/fizzbuzz-c/portability.md

 * `fizzbuzz081.c`
   This is horribly non-portable.
 It searches memory near the entry point for the `main()` function for contents of a string literal.
+  Futhermore, it converts the value of `main` (a function pointer) to `char*`, which has undefined behavior (gcc incorrectly says that it's forbidden by ISO C).

 * `fizzbuzz105.c`
   This sets up a 2-dimensional array of characters and *randomly*